ErpNetDocs/dev/domain-api/common-tasks/working-with-documents.md

 POST ~/Crm_Sales_SalesOrders(11217345-3659-43be-a85d-005eaaa3aaac)/Recalculate
 ```

-## Create Adjustment Documents
+## Create adjustment documents

 Released documents can be modified only with adjustment documents.
 The API provides a convenient method to create adjustment documents: CreateAdjustmentDocuments.
 The method requires TransactionId in the request header.

 The method creates adjustment documents for modified released documents.
 The adjustment documents are created in separate transaction and their state is changed to 'Adjustment'.
 The method does not commit or rollback the current front-end transaction.

 HTTP C#